titouanc/softarch/assignment1/report.md

 ![Demo16 UML](demo16.eps).

 The idea here is that `Pitcher` has several ways to pitch (i.e. Strategies) and must choose one depending on the context.
-He has a method that allows him to change his pitch when context change and not know the current pitch.
+It has a method that allows it to change its pitch when context change and not know the current pitch.
 Because only the pitch type must change when the context change, inheriting several classes of `Pitcher` would not be logical.
 Instead, a Strategy design pattern is used where only the pitch type is changed when the context changes.